common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/an.md

 # *Aragonés* &mdash; Aragonese (`an`)

 This datasheet is for version 23.0 of the the Mozilla Common Voice *Scripted Speech* dataset for Aragonese (`an`).
+The dataset contains 18 hours of recorded speech (17 hours validated) from 52 speakers.

 ## Language